MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 create a flowCallback class with a *download* entry point.

-* accepts a single message as an argument.
+* accepts a single notification message as an argument.

 * returns True if download succeeds.